 Here are a few things we are doing to help reduce our impact on the earth’s natural resources:

-- We reuse and re-purpose as much as possible
+- We reuse and re-purpose as much as we can

 - We separate and recycle all materials that we can’t otherwise use

-- We try to minimize printed promotional material, but if we do produce leaflets, brochures or business cards, they are printed on recycled paper
+- We try to minimize printed promotional material for The Cedars Ranch, but if we do produce leaflets, brochures or business cards, they are printed on recycled paper

 - We use eco-friendly cleaning products